voxpupuli/puppet-postfix/README.md

 ##### `ldap`

-A boolean defining whether to configure Postfix for LDAP use.
+A Boolean defining whether to configure Postfix for LDAP use.
 Default: false.

 ##### `ldap_base`

 A string defining the LDAP search base to use.
-This maps to the search_base parameter (ldap_table(5)).
+This parameter maps to the search_base parameter (ldap_table(5)).
 Default: Undefined.
 Example 'cn=Users,dc=example,dc=com'.

 ##### `ldap_host`

 A string defining the LDAP host.
-This maps to the server_host parameter (ldap_table(5)).
+This parameter maps to the server_host parameter (ldap_table(5)).
 Default: Undefined.
 Example: 'ldaps://ldap.example.com:636 ldap://ldap2.example.com'.

 ##### `ldap_options`

-A free form string that can defin any ldap options to be passed through.
+A free form string that can define any ldap options to be passed through (ldap_table(5)).
 Default: Undefined.
 Example: 'start_tls = yes'.

 ##### `mail_user`

 A string defining the mail user, and optionally group, to execute external commands as.
-This maps to the user parameter (pipe(8)).
+This parameter maps to the user parameter (pipe(8)).
 Default: 'vmail'.
 Example: 'vmail:vmail'.

 ##### `mailman`

-A boolean defining whether to configure a basic smtp server that is able to work for the mailman mailing list manager.
+A Boolean defining whether to configure a basic smtp server that is able to work for the mailman mailing list manager.
 Default: false.

 ##### `maincf_source`

 A string defining the location of a skeleton main.cf file to be used.
 The default file supplied is blank.
-However, if the main.cf file already exists on the system the contents will NOT be replaced by the contents from maincf_source.
+However, if the main.cf file already exists on the system the contents will **NOT** be replaced by the contents from maincf_source.
 Default: "puppet:///modules/${module_name}/main.cf".
 Example: 'puppet:///modules/some/other/location/main.cf'.

 ##### `manage_conffiles`

-A boolean defining whether the puppet module should replace the configuration files for postfix.
+A Boolean defining whether the puppet module should replace the configuration files for postfix.
-**This setting currently effects the following files:**
+**This setting currently effects only the following files:**
 * /etc/mailname
 * /etc/postfix/master.cf